 Coincidentally, with Barcelona's interest in Sterling, Ousmane Dembele could be set to depart the club should he decide to not renew his contract this summer.
 SPORT claim a fee of £50 million is said to be enough to prize the 23-year old away from Camp Nou.

 The 26-year-old City winger had also been earmarked by Barcelona league rivals Real Madrid following rumours of a £90 million move to Madrid last year.
-Former Madrid manager Zinedine Zidane was in favour of the Englishman joining Los Blancos side this summer as they reignited their interest this year.
+Former Madrid manager Zinedine Zidane was in favour of the Englishman joining his Madrid side as they reignited their interest this year.

 But with Zidane’s departure this month, it is currently unknown whether newly-appointed Madrid manager Carlo Ancelotti is interested in signing the Englishman.